 Depending on the weather (and we get a LOT of weather!) we would be working outdoors (weeding, beach-combing for driftwood, sawing firewood, gardening, collecting seaweed for compost, doing light track repairs, stone wall building, clearing out out-buildings, lining a duck pond, planting, creating a living willow wall, building a bonfire pit, creating dead-hedges etc) or indoors (varnishing, painting, sanding, window washing and doing light house repairs and lots and lots and lots of clearing, cooking and cleaning.
 We love food (and Adam is vegetarian) so we are always interested in recipe swaps and filling the freezer with new kinds of meals.

-When it is available - your accommodation may be a very cosy wooden, grass-roofed cabin with kitchen/livingroom, electric shower and wood-burning stove just adjacent to our house.
+IF and WHEN it is available - your accommodation MAY be a very cosy wooden, grass-roofed cabin with kitchen/livingroom, electric shower and wood-burning stove just adjacent to our house.
 It is your own private space and perfect for couples or friends who don't mind sharing their living accommodation.
 (There's a double bed and a sofa bed).
 It's near enough not to be lonely but separate enough to give you some privacy and space.
 The views of the sea just a few hundred meters away are incredible.

 NB: We do rent this cabin out, though, so if we get a booking we would expect you to move over to the house with us.
 During this time you would have your own room (our study/guest room) with a double bed and it's own entrance.
 There is an adjacent toilet/shower which is mainly for your own use.
 And of course you can share our kitchen/living room and downstairs living area.